tas2580/seourls/README.md

 ## INSTALLATION
 To install this extension download it from here and upload the files in your forum under <b>/ext/tas2580/seourls</b>.
+Make changes on your <a href="https://github.com/tas2580/seourls/wiki/Webserver-configuration">Webserver configuration</a>.
 After that go to the Admin panel of your forum and navigate in to Customise -> Extension Management -> Extensions.
 Search this extension in the list of extensions and click on Enable.

 ### URL Rewriting